wso2/docs-choreo-dev/en/docs/apis/create-and-publish-your-first-api.md

 - A mock REST service to use when creating the API.

     !!!note
-        In this quick start guide, we use the mock service at [http://www.mocky.io/v2/5185415ba171ea3a00704eed](http://www.mocky.io/v2/5185415ba171ea3a00704eed), which is made available by [https://www.mocky.io/](https://www.mocky.io/).
+        In this quick start guide, let's use the mock service at [http://www.mocky.io/v2/5185415ba171ea3a00704eed](http://www.mocky.io/v2/5185415ba171ea3a00704eed), which is made available by [https://www.mocky.io/](https://www.mocky.io/).
 Click the mock service URL to test the service.
-You'll see the following JSON message: **{"hello": "world"}**.
+You'll see the following JSON message: `{"hello": "world"}`.

 ## Step 1: Create an API from scratch
 Follow this procedure to create an API using the mock REST service you tested in the prerequisites section: